Noel McGrath (author): Biography

 Noel McGrath grew up in Mount Waverley, a suburb of Melbourne, and from the age of fourteen he played guitar.
-In 1963 he formed his first band, the Vampires, performing lead vocals and guitar, with John Harmer (drums), Doug Stevens (piano), Bill Stevens (guitar, bass) and Brad Stevens (saxophone).
+In 1963 he formed his first band, the Vampires, performing lead vocals and guitar, with John Harmer (drums), Doug Stevens (piano), Bill Stevens (guitar, bass) and Brad Thomas (saxophone).
 In 1965 he formed the Fugitives with Kelvin Monaghan (guitar), Chris Deutscher (drums) and Colin De Luca (bass), which was followed by the Shade in 1967 with John Sinclair (vocals), Phil Randall (drums) and John DeBoer (bass).

-At the age of seventeen he adopted the stage name, Shane Harley, and formed the All Stars with Allan Sterling (keyboards), Penny Parsons (vocals), Wayne Duncan (bass), Stan Azzopardi (guitar), Ken Semple (saxophone) and Eddie Chappell (bass).
+At the age of seventeen he adopted the stage name, Shane Harley, and joined the All Stars, a rock'n'roll band started by Stan Azzopardi and Paul Meaney, following the breakup of The Premiers.
+The original lineup of The Rock'n'Roll Allstars (to give the band its full name) was Paul Meaney (vocals), Stan Azzopardi (guitar), Ken Semple (saxophones), Andrew King (piano), Mick Lynch (drums)and Chas Whitling (bass).
+The band worked only occasionally, and mainly at "Jailhouse", a dance which frequently moved from venue to venue.
+Eventually, Stan, Paul and Ken left The Rock'n'Roll Allstars to form The Paul McKay Sound.
+The new lineup of the Allstars included Allan Sterling (keyboards), Penny Parsons (vocals), Wayne Duncan (bass), and Eddie Chappell (drums).
 They recorded a single with cover versions of "Come Dance with Me"/"Will You Love Me Tomorrow", on the Festival Label.

 After completing year 12 he enrolled at Swinburne Institute of Technology where he graduated with a Degree of Business Studies.
 During this period he continued to perform with a variety of pop, rock bands, including the Shane Harley Trio, Grand Slam and the Paul McKay Sound.

 In October 1978 his first commercially successful book, The Australian Encyclopaedia of Rock, was published by Outback Press.
 His first book led to a career in radio (Gold FM, KIIS FM and 3MP) and television (Peter Couchman Show on the Ten Network) as a rock historian.
 This was followed by Australian Encyclopaedia of Rock 1978-79 Yearbook (1979) and Australian Encyclopaedia of Rock & Pop (1984).
 Andrew Ferrington of The Canberra Times described the second edition, which "lists every Australian band and performer who recorded songs that reached the national top-40 singles or top-20 albums charts...
 The listings are thorough and faultless, as far as I can ascertain, but like Glenn A. Baker's book, this book falls into the 'catalogue' variety of literature on the subject."